francoameri/home-lab/v2/README.md

 - **DNS redundancy by design.** Every VLAN's DHCP option 6 advertises Pi-hole first and that VLAN's own OPNsense gateway (Unbound) second, so DNS survives a Pi-hole/Proxmox outage even though ad-blocking doesn't.
 - **GeoIP blocking** of a defined hostile-country list, verified live to sit ahead of both OpenVPN port passes in the actual pf ruleset — not just assumed from the GUI.
 - **Responsible VPN egress hardening (Instance 2 / friends' VPN):** DNS forced through CleanBrowsing's *Security Filter* (malware/phishing/CSAM blocking only — deliberately not a lifestyle/content filter, since general adult content and torrenting are explicitly permitted) plus a firewall block against an auto-updating alias of official Tor Project exit-node IPs (`https://check.torproject.org/torbulkexitlist`, refreshed daily).
 The goal is narrowly scoped: block the one category that creates real legal exposure for the account holder, without restricting anything else.
-- **Least-privilege service accounts for integrations.** The monitoring stack's OPNsense exporter authenticates as a dedicated `monitoring-api` user scoped only to the read-only privileges it actually needs (no password login, no group membership); Pi-hole's exporter authenticates with an App Password generated after disabling destructive API actions.
-See [`opnsense.md`](opnsense.md#monitoring-api-access) and [`pihole.md`](pihole.md#monitoring-integration).
+- **Least-privilege service accounts for integrations.** The monitoring stack's OPNsense exporter authenticates as a dedicated `monitoring-api` user scoped only to the read-only privileges it actually needs (no password login, no group membership); Pi-hole's exporter authenticates with an App Password generated after disabling destructive API actions; Proxmox's connection to its own Backup Server uses a dedicated `pve-backup@pbs` user scoped only to `DatastoreBackup` on its one datastore.
+See [`opnsense.md`](opnsense.md#monitoring-api-access), [`pihole.md`](pihole.md#monitoring-integration), and [`proxmox.md`](proxmox.md#backup-infrastructure-proxmox-backup-server).
+- **Local backup with a deliberate failure-domain split.** Proxmox Backup Server's own OS disk lives on the redundant NVMe mirror; its actual backup datastore lives on a separate single-disk HDD — so a disk failure on either side doesn't take out both the backup target and what it's protecting at once.
+Daily backups, pruned to a 7-daily/4-weekly/6-monthly policy, garbage-collected weekly.
+See [`proxmox.md`](proxmox.md#backup-infrastructure-proxmox-backup-server).
 - **Standing operational discipline:** every live change gets a ZFS-boot-environment rollback anchor (`bectl create`) and a config backup *before* the change, and claims about firewall/DNS/service behavior are verified against the running system (`pfctl`, `sockstat`, `drill`) rather than trusted from an exported config file.

 > **Why it matters:** rollback anchors before every change, least-privilege service accounts per integration, and verifying against the live system instead of an exported config file are all standard change-management discipline in regulated or on-call environments — applied here at home-lab scale specifically to build the habit, not just to check a box.